HOME Register

 actually: in reality.
 Used often in spoken English

-Strawberry: n. is a popular clothing chain store in the U.S.
+Strawberry: noun. is a popular clothing chain store in the U.S.

 supervisory: managerial position; being in charge of a staff